Subrosa Union: 2008-2009

-2010-present
+2010-2018

 In 2010, SU released One Night Stand, produced by Mike Cosgrove of Alien Ant Farm.
 The addition of an extra guitarist/vocalist gave the original trio more leverage to deliver the intricate harmonies and orchestration displayed in their first independent album, One Night Stand, which was produced in Los Angeles by Alien Ant Farm drummer, Mike Cosgrove.
 The album's first single, a post-pop rock track against a ballad backdrop called "6th Street Beauty Queen", also appears in a short music video clip.
 SUbrosa Union has played SXSW officially and unofficially over the past 5 years and have tracked and extensive tour log all around the world for Armed Forces Entertainment performing around the world in such places as Afghanistan, Bahrain, United Arab Emirates, Kyrgyzstan, Korea and Japan.

-Michael, Chris and Paul had various projects that they wanted to engage in and take a break from the SU scene: Michael wanted to develop music in other musical genres, most notably electronic dance music (EDM), and rock, while supporting other bands such as Alien Ant Farm as a contract player, on a recent 3-month tour and local artist support (in and around Austin) with Jim Avery and the Gunslingers.
+Michael, Chris, and Paul had various projects that they wanted to engage in and take a break from the SU scene: Michael wanted to develop music in other musical genres, most notably electronic dance music (EDM), and rock, while supporting other bands such as Alien Ant Farm as a contract player, on a recent 3-month tour and local artist support (in and around Austin) with Jim Avery and the Gunslingers.
 SU have recently recommenced performing and touring.